 Since 2009, it is my look back at media events, people and incidents of the year, The award reflects who I think has stood out in the field in the calendar year.
-There is no black tie event, no actual award and the winners themselves are totally oblivious and would have probably been unimpressed anyway (apart from Clementine Ford in 2015 who did notice and was kind enough appreciate it).
-And sadly for the second year in a row the award is given posthumously.
+There is no black tie event, no actual award and the winners are totally oblivious and would have probably been unimpressed anyway (apart from Clementine Ford in 2015 who did notice and was kind enough appreciate it).
+Sadly for the second year in a row the award is given posthumously.

 The nature of the award has changed over the years.
-The first award went to ABC boss Mark Scott in 2009 for standing up to the dominance of Rupert Murdoch in the Australian media.
+The first award went to ABC boss Mark Scott in 2009 for standing up to the dominance of Rupert Murdoch in Australian media.
 Scott impressed not only for taking on the behemoth but also putting the Australian national broadcaster firmly in the digital domain.

 Twelve months later a newcomer had taken that message of digital journalism to heart.
 Julian Assange‘s early work with Wikileaks opened up huge possibilities for whistleblower journalism.
-Wikileaks was as flawed as Assange’s personality particularly over the lack of masking of private data but it also asked uncomfortable questions of big companies that inspired the later NSA and Panama Papers leaks.
+Wikileaks was as flawed as Assange’s personality particularly the lack of masking of private data but also asked uncomfortable questions of big companies that inspired the later NSA and Panama Papers leaks.
 Assange’s descent into irrelevancy began with his asylum in the Ecuadorian embassy in London to avoid Swedish sex charges.
-He remains a “guest” five years later though given the turn to the right in South American politics, one wonders how much longer that will a safe haven.
+He remains a “guest” five years later though given the turn to the right in South American politics, one wonders how much longer that will be a safe haven.
 Perhaps it explains his own switch to the right over the years.

-In 2013 Edward Snowden won the award for his audacious reveals of NSA work.
+In 2013 Edward Snowden won the award for audacious reveals of NSA work.
 His disclosures revealed global surveillance programs, run by the NSA and the Five Eyes Intelligence Alliance with help from telecommunication companies and European governments.
 Like Assange his willingness to reveal items of national security endangered his life and like Assange Wikileaks tried to get him to Ecuador.
 Like Assange he remains in hiding in legal limbo but in Putin’s Russia.